Basic command line stuff for non-programmer Newbies (like me)

 /usr Everything related to users!

-/usr/bin /bin houses critical binaries, whereas /usr/bin stores other binaries: not so critical but required nevertheless.
+/usr/bin /bin houses critical binaries, whereas /usr/bin stores other binaries:

 /usr/include The header-files required by programs for compilation.